Zasilkovna/prestashop/README.md

 ### Payment methods
 - For each form of payment, you can set whether the payment is cash on delivery.
-- If the payment method is cash on delivery in the **Is cash on delivery** column, click on the red cross that will automatically change to a green check mark.
+- If the payment method is cash on delivery in the **Is cash on delivery** column, click on the red cross that will automatically change to a green checkmark.

 ### Pickup points
-You can find information about the last update of the list of pickup points in the tab **pickup points**.
+You can find information about the last update of the list of pickup points in the tab **pickup points**:
+- sum of pickup points
+- date and time of the last update

+The pickup points in the basket are updated automatically.
+Click on the button **Update pickup points** to manually update the list of pickup points.

 ### Orders
 In the **Orders** tab you will find a list of all orders for which the Packeta shipping method has been selected.
-- For each packet you can set / cancel cash on delivery in the "Cash on delivery" column.
+- For each packet, you can set/cancel cash on delivery in the "Cash on delivery" column.
-- Marked orders can be saved to csv file by clicking on the **CSV export** button which you will upload then to the client section in » Shipments import.
+- Marked orders can be saved to the CSV file by clicking on the **CSV export** button, which you will upload to the client section in » "Shipments import" afterward.
 - The module also supports automatic sending of data to shipments.
 Send marked orders automatically by clicking on the button "Submit selected shipments."
 After successful shipment, the tracking number of the shipment will be automatically added.
 By clicking the tracking number you will open the tracking page.
-- For shipments that have been submitted via automatic dispatch and have a tracking number filled in, you can print labels in pdf format.
-Mark orders and click on **Download labels in .PDF format**.
+- For shipments that have been submitted via automatic dispatch and have a tracking number filled in, you can print labels in PDF format.
+Mark orders and click on **Download pdf labels**.

 ## Information about the module